MoncefDj/Kaizen/README.md

-Great, here's an updated README.md file that reflects that:

 # Kaizen: Documenting My Self-Improvement Journey

 This repository is dedicated to documenting my personal journey of self-improvement using the kaizen philosophy of continuous improvement.
 The idea behind kaizen is to make small, incremental improvements every day in order to achieve significant results over time.